python/devguide/developer-workflow/communication-channels.rst

 core development workflow.

-A complete list of Python mailing lists can be found at https://mail.python.org/mailman/listinfo (older lists, using Mailman2) or https://mail.python.org/mailman3/ (newer lists, using Mailman3).
+A complete list of Python mailing lists can be found at https://mail.python.org/mailman3/.
 Some lists may also be mirrored at `GMANE <https://gmane.io/>`__ and can be read and posted to in various ways, including via web browsers, NNTP newsreaders, and RSS feed readers.